junxit/us-congress-bills-111/metadata.md

 - 2009-09-24 — Introduced in Senate
 - 2009-09-24 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S9851-9852)
 - 2009-09-24 — Sponsor introductory remarks on measure.
 (CR S9852-9853)
+- 2009-09-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text as passed Senate: CR S9941)
+- 2009-09-29 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text as passed Senate: CR S9941)
+- 2009-09-29 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S9941)
+- 2009-09-29 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S9941)